ronaldo-ribeirof/amelia-library/README.md

-# Amelia Library
+# Stylized Clock

-This repository houses some of the codes i developed throughout my journey in the realm of programming.
+This repository contais two versions of a clock that adapts to the time of day.
+It was created by taking a JavaScript course from the "Curso em Vídeo" platform.